HotelQuickly/WeAreHiring/additional-info/10-reasons-why-you-should-join-us.md

 ## 6. It's a lot of fun with us

-Lot's of fun in the office and also outside, i.e. we went for a weekend trip to Pattaya:
+Lot's of fun in the office and also outside, i.e. we booked a mini-bus and went for a weekend trip to Pattaya:

 ![In a micro-bus to Pattaya](https://raw.githubusercontent.com/HotelQuickly/WeAreHiring/master/images/in-a-bus-to-pattaya.jpg)